COMMUNAL FARM PROJECT

 Everybody has heard about the waste of money and resources at the big charities.
 GlobalGiving makes programs like ours (programs run by people who work directly with their chosen communities, and use all donations to benefit those communities) visible to many levels of donors.

-This was a great result, but even better was the way our ideas for this appeal evolved.
+Our ideas for this appeal evolved.
 At first we thought, well, let's start a food drive for the families in our community who cannot afford food because of the out-of-control inflation.
 That thought grew to include providing seeds and fertilizer for home gardens.
 Then Sydney Mwamba (who runs the AACDP in Zambia) had a phenomenal idea.
 He suggested we start a communal farm.
 Our community's families are people who come from agricultural backgrounds in their native villages; they know how to produce food and how to market it as well.
 Everyone was so excited at the prospect of having their own farm!

 The AACDP funded the purchase of 20 acres of land that is, by tribal tradition, available only to these people.
 The farmers, mostly women I have known for years from the Mama Bakhita and the Zambezi Doll Company, cleared the land by hand.
 Then we began raising funds for an irrigation system to ensure there will be enough water for vegetables to grow in Zambia's frequent droughts.
 The monumental task of sinking a deep well was accomplished, and a solar powered pump, pipelines, and solar panel stands were installed.
 That was phase 1.